TutorialsAndroid/KAlertDialog/README.md

 Customizing the alert dialog

+    //if your app is night mode then you can tint your vector drawable to specific color you want .setDrawableTintOnNightMode(true, R.color.white)

-    .confirmButtonColor(R.color.colorPrimary) // you can change the color of confirm button .cancelButtonColor(R.color.colorAccent) // you can change the color of cancel button .setContentTextSize(50) // you can change the content text size .setTitleText("<h2>Title</h2><br><p>Description here</p>") //you can use html in title text
+    // you can change the color of confirm button .confirmButtonColor(R.color.colorPrimary)

+    // you can change the color of cancel button .cancelButtonColor(R.color.colorAccent)

+    //you can change the color of button text .setConfirmClickListener("OK", R.color.black, clickListener)

+    //you can change the color of button text .setCancelClickListener("CANCEL", R.color.black, clickListener)

+    // you can change the content text size .setContentTextSize(50)

+    //you can use html in title text and same in content text .setTitleText("<h2>Title</h2><br><p>Description here</p>")

 And if you want to change the button corners with color create a drawable file